HristoKolev/RenderRazor/README.md

 * Create a renderer:

 This is very slow.
+It calls both the Razor and the C# compillers.
+This simple example executes 100 times for ~300ms on my Intel I7-6700K Workstation.
 When you create a renderer, be sure to reuse it.
-This simple example executes 100 times for ~300ms.
 ```C#
 var render = RazorRenderer.Create<MyModel>(TemplateString);
 ```

 * Call the render:

 This is very fast.
-This simple example executes 1 000 000 times for ~300ms.
+This simple example executes 1 000 000 times for ~300ms on my Intel I7-6700K Workstation.
 ```C#
 string result = await render(model);
 Assert.Equal("Hello Cats, welcome to Razor World!", result);